 Ease 10/10 Finely orchestrated transportation system with ride sharing being the real winner on the night.
 A free ice cold Pepsi and an $11 ride home in an Uber was simply outstanding.

 Value 7/10 This is a world-class event that excels in fan engagement and event management but extremely high food and beverage, ticket and merchandise prices diminished a sense of value.
 THAT comeback and the first ever Super Bowl to go into overtime go some way to making up for the $14 beers but there is a limit to the patience of fans.

-Recommendation 9/10 If you can actually access the opportunity to buy a ticket, just buy it and go as this is a once in a lifetime opportunity to see one of the biggest sporting events in the world.
-You will not regret it.
+Recommendation 9/10 Who wouldn't want to watch the Super Bowl live?
+A once in a lifetime opportunity to see one of the biggest sporting events in the world.

 Organised by the NFL (National Football League) and the Houston Super Bowl Committee, the annual championship game is the culmination to the regular NFL season and in 2017 was hosted in Houston, Texas.